Youssef0356/youandai/README.md

 Setup Your Gemini API Key
 Go to https://makersuite.google.com/app/apikey

+open CMD And Type "youandai"
 Copy your key and paste it when you run the game !

-open CMD And Type "youandai"
-to start the game

 Gameplay Example :